What is respiratory syncytial virus (RSV)? Symptoms, causes and care.

 “As with many other respiratory conditions, anyone can have a severe course,” says Dr. Playforth.
 “The most important thing to remember is to trust your gut as a parent.
 If your child seems like they are doing poorly, it is extremely important to have them evaluated by a health care provider right away.”
 And the same goes for yourself or a loved one in your life: If illness strikes or worsens or the risk for contracting severe RSV is high, talk to a health care provider today.

 This content is for informational purposes only and is not medical advice.
-Consult with your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.
+Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.